microsoft/SmartHotel360/README.md

+# **The project SmartHotel360 have been retired, we have archieved it.
+It is no longer maintained.
+You still can fork the repository.**

 # SmartHotel360 Reference Apps
 We are happy to announce the release of SmartHotel360.
 This release intends to share a simplified version of SmartHotel360 reference sample apps used at Connect(); 2017 Keynotes.